vegaprotocol/specs/protocol/0056-REWA-rewards_overview.md

 1. Calculate the payout per eligible account by: `account_payout = total_payout * (account_scaling_factor / sum(scaling_factors)`
 1. If a per asset max amount per recipient is specified for the asset, then cap each eligible account's payout to the `max_amount` specified.
 The remaining funds will not be distributed and so remain in reward scheme account.
 1. If a non-zero payout delay is specified, wait for the required time before continuing to the next step
-1. Transfer the capped `account_payout` amounts calulated in the previous step to each eligible account.
+1. Transfer the capped `account_payout` amounts calculated in the previous step to each eligible account.

 ## Sweetwater